Teng Zhiqiang

-Teng Zhiqiang (滕志强; born October 26, 1991, in Gaocun, Mayang, Hunan) is a Chinese male slalom canoeist who competed at the international level from 2005 to 2013.
+Teng Zhiqiang (滕志强; October 26, 1991 - February 26, 2026) was a Chinese male slalom canoeist who competed at the international level from 2005 to 2013.
+He was born in Gaocun, Mayang, Hunan.

 He won a gold medal in the C1 event at the 2010 Asian Games in Guangzhou.
 Teng became the first person from Mayang to win gold at the Asian Games, as well as the first person to win a canoe slalom event at the Asian Games.
 He also won gold in the C1 event at the 2010 Asian Championships in Xiasi and the 2013 National Games in Guangzhou.

 At the 2012 Summer Olympics he competed in the C1 event where he finished in 12th place after being eliminated in the semifinals.

 Teng was born in Chetou (车头村), Gaocun (高村镇), Mayang.
 He was a good swimmer in his childhood.
 In 2002 he joined the Heyuan Water Sports Center where he was coached by Sui Hongjun.